 - 1. In the upper-right corner of the Outlook window, click in the search box.
 This will make the Search tab active. - 2.
-In the Search tab, select All Mail. - 3.
+In the Search tab, select All Mailboxes. - 3.
 Then click the Advanced button. - 4.
 Click on the Item Contains pop-up menu and change it to say Date Created.
 The pop-up menu next to it should now say Any Date. - 5.
-Click the Save button to create a new smart folder and name it All Mail. - 6.
-With All Mail selected in the folder list, you can now use Edit ▷ Select All to select all of your messages at once and import them by pressing the capture key.
+You can now use Edit ▷ Select All to select all of your messages at once and import them by pressing the capture key.